liyao880/Group-Comparison/data/Readme.md

-# This folder contains the datasets we use for the project.
+## This folder contains the datasets we use for the project.

+### There are three datasets
-There are two datasets.
-One is tournament data of Heroes of the storm, and another one is public data of Heroes of the storm.
+- tournament data of Heroes of the storm
+- public data of Heroes of the storm
+- public data of notable players in Dota2

 For the tournament dataset: there are 9610 games. chW.txt: contains the indices of characters on the winning team.
 9610*5 matrix